Skip to content

 Concurrency

-shard-db is multi-threaded: a worker thread pool services TCP connections, scan paths parallelize across shards, and bulk-insert builds indexes in parallel.
+shard-db is multi-threaded: a worker thread pool services TCP connections, scan paths parallelize across shards, and bulk writes parallelize across streams.
 The locking model is fine-grained and avoids a global write lock.

 Lock hierarchy (bottom up)